Ensuring Title IX is implemented to the full extent of the law and protects victims is critical for women in engineering.

-This week, over 150 members of the Society of Women Engineers and our partners will convene in Washington, DC to meet with elected officials and advocate for policies that support the full inclusion of women
+This week, over 150 members of the Society of Women Engineers and our partners will convene in Washington, DC to meet with elected officials and advocate for policies that support the full inclusion of women engineers in the workforce.

 This data will help SWE members meeting with elected officials to highlight the importance of increasing the number of women in engineering and technology.

 During this two-day Congressional Outreach event, SWE members will have the chance to meet with their representatives or congressional staff.